Greek Feta Dip

 xoxo ~Sue

-A bowl of feta dip with tomatoes and cucumbers.
+A bowl of Greek feta dip with marinated veggies on top.

 Greek Feta Dip

-Greek Feta Dip combines creamy whipped feta with zesty marinated tomatoes and diced cucumbers.
-Serve this dip with toasted bread, pita chips, or veggies!
+Greek Feta Dip combines creamy whipped feta, cream cheese, and Greek yogurt with zesty marinated veggies.
+Serve this dip with toasted baguette, crackers, or raw veggies!

 5 from 3 votes